codrutalugoj/data-engineering-basics/README.md

 This repo contains the setup for a simple data pipeline.
 This code is based on the FreeCodeCamp's Data Engineering [course](https://www.freecodecamp.org/news/learn-the-essentials-of-data-engineering/).

 Here we build an ELT (extract, load, transform) process using a Python script, Docker containers and PostgreSQL for database management.
-We then use dbt
+We then use dbt to write custom transformations on actor and film data.

 # Docker
 - we're creating a Docker compose file